Asheq/public-notes/vim/cursor-location-after-commands.md

         - The cursor is left one character after the last character of the pasted text
     - When the pasted text is whole lines
         - The cursor is left at the first character of the line after the last line of the pasted text

+# After :read command
+- The cursor is left on the first non-blank in the first new line